 - volunteer.6

 Obstructing a police officer is a class 2 misdemeanor.
-If convicted, a person faces the following possible penalties:
+If convicted, you face the following possible penalties:

 - possible jail term of up to 120 days,